octobercms/docs/cms-partials.md

         This is the card contents
     {% endpartial %}

-The **card** partial is then composed of two content areas and an image variable.
+The **card** partial is composed of two content areas and an image variable.

     <div class="header">
         <div class="image">